tanveer-sayyed/simple_scheduler/README.md

         Wed Mar 17 17:14:45 2021 :: wait [recurring | 5-second(s)]

 ### Note:
+The execution time of above "wait"-function is 10 seconds.
-The function-wait() executes in 10 seconds but is called every 5-seconds.
+But is being called every 5-seconds!

 ## Toggle verbose: